Weir House, Weir Studio, and Young Studio Under Restoration

 Calling all Kids!
 Collect stories about the Civil War and civil rights!
 The National Park Service is offering more than 500 trading cards to mark the 150th anniversary of the Civil War.
 You can view all of the cards online and discover stories from nearly 90 national parks in 31 states and the District of Columbia.
 You'll be surprised at what you will learn.

-To earn all 4 trading cards in person at Weir Farm NHS, you have the option of completing any of our awesome programs.
+To earn all 4 trading cards in person, you have the option of completing any of the park's awesome programs during visitor center hours.
 You can Take Part in Art, participate in either of our Junior Ranger Programs, take a Ranger guided tour, or use our Self-Guiding Walking Tour brochure to explore the landscape!
 Just tell a Ranger once you've completed any of these activities.

 Major General Truman Seymour